skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 The following are examples of *yqtl* forms that are without *waw* because a preposed constituent precedes them.
-Since *yqtl* forms are imperfective, they are used to portray the events as not com- plete because they are still in the future (Ruth 1.17) or are habitual (Gen 2.6a):
+Since *yqtl* forms are imperfective, they are used to portray the events as not complete because they are still in the future (Ruth 1.17) or are habitual (Gen 2.6a):